This time, let's talk about Six Sigma vs ISO (specifically ISO 9001, or Quality Management Systems, since there are hundreds of ISO standards).

 Critical Success Factors

-Now, I give you back the question asked by the Executive on iSixSigma forum.
+Now, I give you back the question asked by the Executive on the iSixSigma forum.
 Share your thoughts and let everyone learn something new today.

-"ISO and Six Sigma – where is the connection?
+"ISO and Lean Six Sigma – where is the connection?
 Why do we need both?
 Can we live without one or the other?
 Should they both remain as they serve different purposes?
 Should one yield to the other and integrate before dissolving?
 What are your thoughts?"